Skip to Content

 People

-The main contributor to the rating is its parent firm's five-year success ratio of 58%.
+The main contributor to the rating is its parent firm's five-year success ratio of 57%.
 The measure indicates the percentage of a firm's funds that survived and outperformed their respective category's median return for the period.
-The stability of talent across its parent firm also contributes to the rating.
-The firm's asset-weighted manager tenure of 16 years demonstrates its ability to retain portfolio managers.
+The size of the portfolio management team also contributes to the rating.
+With three portfolio managers, the fund is reasonably well-resourced.
 Lastly, the rating is limited by the managers' failure to consistently outperform peers at the funds they run, as measured by their combined three-year manager excess returns.

 Rated on Published on